 But what if a link points to content that is not authorized by the copyright holder?
 Would this still be allowed?
 According to EU Advocate General Melchior Wathelet, it is.

-photos, which were hosted on the file-hosting service FileFactory.
-Playboy publisher Sanoma successfully requested the removal of the photos at the hosting service, but in response GeenStijl continued to link to other public sources where they were still
+Playboy photos, which were hosted on the file-hosting service FileFactory.
+Playboy publisher Sanoma successfully requested the removal of the photos at the hosting service, but in response GeenStijl continued to link to other public sources where

 In his advice today the Advocate General acknowledges that the hyperlinks facilitate the discovery of the copyrighted works, and make them more easily available.
 However, this isn't copyright infringement.
 The EU Court of Justice's writes,